HansSeidel/CGSE/README.md

 **(v1.0)** - At this point, the actual final project started.
 The structure of the project has been adjusted into 6 main section:
 - /res -> containing all assets of the project, as well as the shaders
-- /src -> Contains the actual game logic
+- /src -> Contains the actual game logic as well as the vendor file
 - /tests -> Contains the test framework as well as the tests
-- /vendor -> Contains additional libraries
 - /engineBase -> Contains the base classes of the engine written befor.
 - /engineExtension -> Contains classes written by the author to simplyfy the project development.